JohnathonKoster/leanpub-sublime-snippets/README.md

-leanpub-sublime-snippets
+LeanPub Sublime Snippets
 ========================

-A collection of Sublime Text snippets for writing with Leanpub books.
+A collection of Sublime Text snippets for writing [LeanPub](https://leanpub.com/) books.
+LeanPub uses a special flavor of Markdown using called [Markua](http://markua.com/).
+Coupling this collection of snippets with a markdown plugin for Sublime Text is a powerful combination.

-# Installation
+## License

-To install, simply copy to the Sublime Text Packages folder.
+MIT.
+Enjoy!